neicnordic/neic.no/alumni.md

 include: alumni
 ---

-The people who helped NeIC become what it is.
+The people who helped NeIC become what we are.